 Step 9: Install your U.FL-male to N-female pigtail adapters by very carefully aligning and pressing them down into the ports you opened up in step 8.
 A quiet "click" can often be heard once the connectors are pressed down and fully connected.

-Step 11 (optional): Use electrical tape to secure your pigtail adapters to the frame.
+Step 10 (optional): Use electrical tape to secure your pigtail adapters to the frame.
 This helps prevent the cables from being tugged on and damaging the U.Fl connectors.

 Step 11: Reassemble everything in reverse order.
 Make sure that your power button is in the off position before reconnecting the battery.